 After deleting documents, the consecutive numbering may be off.
 To renumber documents in consecutive order again, select the Tools tab in the Document Manager, and from there the Renumber Documents option.

-If you need a document for different purposes, e.g. you want to view it from different angels and want to code different aspects; or if you want to associate it with different transcripts, you can duplicate a document.
+If you need a document for different purposes, e.g. you want to view it from different angles and want to code different aspects; or if you want to associate it with different transcripts, you can duplicate a document.
 All work that you have done so far in the document, like the document comment you have written, all quotations and their comments, all hyperlinks, all linked codes and memos will be duplicated as well,

 Open the Document Manager and select one or more documents that you want to duplicate.